kotlin-hands-on/hands-on/Introduction to Coroutines/04_Suspend.md

 `launch` starts a new computation.
 This computation is responsible for loading the data and showing the results.
-This computation is suspendable: while performing the network requests it gots "suspended" and releases the underlying thread.
+This computation is suspendable: while performing the network requests, it gots "suspended" and releases the underlying thread.
 When the network request returns the result, the computation is resumed.

-Such suspendable computation is called a coroutine, so, we'll simply say that in this case `launch` _starts a new coroutine_ that will be responsible for loading data and showing the results.
+Such suspendable computation is called a coroutine, so, we'll simply say that in this case, `launch` _starts a new coroutine_ that is responsible for loading data and showing the results.

 Coroutines are computations that run on top of threads and can be suspended.
-By saying "suspended" we mean that the corresponding computation can be paused, removed trom the thread, and stored in memory.
+By saying "suspended", we mean that the corresponding computation can be paused, removed from the thread, and stored in memory.
 Meanwhile, the thread is free to be occupied with other activities:

 ![](./assets/4-suspend/SuspensionProcess.gif)

-When the computation is ready to be continued, it's got returned to a thread (not necessarily to the same one).
+When the computation is ready to be continued, it's got returned to a thread (but not necessarily to the same one).

 Let's return to our `loadContributorsSuspend` example.
 Each "contributors" request now waits for the result via the suspension mechanism.